-Your skin most likely isn’t sensitive to the ingredients in sunscreen, according to NYC dermatologist Whitney Bowe, MD.
-“Most people think they are breaking out because of the actual active sunscreen ingredients when in fact, those ingredients rarely cause anyone to break out,” she says.
+Your skin most likely isn’t sensitive to the ingredients in sunscreen, according to Whitney Bowe, MD, assistant clinical professor of dermatology at the Icahn School of Medicine at Mount Sinai Medical Center in New York.
+“Most people think they are breaking out because of the actual active sunscreen ingredients when in fact, those ingredients rarely cause anyone to break out,” Dr. Bowe says.
 “When people break out from sunscreen, it’s usually a result of the other emollients, fragrances, or preservatives in the sunscreen.”

-Ingredients to avoid if you’re acne-prone include benzophenones (like oxybenzone), cinnamates, octocrylene, certain preservatives like quaternium 15, and the fragrance Balsam of Peru.
-These all come under the heading of chemical UV filters—they’re absorbed through the skin where they bond with UV light to prevent it from causing burns.
-This is the most common type; some studies have found that certain chemical UV filters, like oxybenzone, can cause skin allergies.
+Chemical sunscreen ingredients to avoid if you’re acne-prone include benzophenones (like oxybenzone), cinnamates, octocrylene, certain preservatives like quaternium-15, and the fragrance Balsam of Peru.
+These all come under the heading of chemical UV filters.
+This means they’re absorbed through the skin where they bond with UV light to prevent it from causing burns.
+This is the most common type; some studies, like a 2017 study published in the Journal of Cosmetic Dermatology, have found that certain chemical UV filters, like oxybenzone, can cause skin allergies.

-There is another class of sunscreen that relies on minerals zinc oxide or titanium dioxide to physically block sunlight.
-Rather than penetrate the skin to provide protection, these sun-blocking ingredients reflect UV rays, similar to how white paint reflects light.
+There is another class of sunscreen that relies on the minerals zinc oxide or titanium dioxide to physically block sunlight.
+These are known as physical sunscreen ingredients.
+Rather than penetrate the skin to provide protection, these sun-blocking ingredients reflect UV rays, according to the Skin Cancer Foundation.
 They’re much less likely to cause a skin reaction, but they’re also thick and more difficult to apply.

 Another potential reason for breaking out is because you’re using sunscreen that’s past its “use by” date, says Dr. Bowe.
-“Sometimes the sunscreen has expired or the ingredients have gone bad,” Dr. Bowe says.
+“Sometimes the sunscreen has expired or the ingredients have gone bad,” she explains.
 “Or someone left the bottle in their hot car or on their beach towel, in direct sunlight.”
-According to Bowe, the heat and sun can break down the chemicals in the bottle rendering them ineffective and potentially irritating to skin.
+According to Dr. Bowe, the heat and sun can break down the chemicals in the bottle rendering them ineffective and potentially irritating to the skin.
 She suggests keeping sunscreens out of the heat and sun, out of your hot car, and making sure to buy a new bottle every season.

-Your best bet?
-Dr. Bowe advises scanning the label for words like “non-comedogenic,” “clear skin,” or “for acne-prone skin” to ensure the formulation will keep your pores unclogged.
+So, what’s your best bet?
+Dr. Bowe advises scanning the label for words like “non-comedogenic,” “clear skin,” or “for acne-prone skin.”
+This will ensure the formulation will keep your pores unclogged.